-Scott City VB edges Woodland 3-2 on memorable ‘Pink Out’ night
+Scott City volleyball edges Woodland 3-2 on memorable ‘Pink Out’ night

 Using it as extra motivation, Scott City (16-9-2) started off hot and finished strong, outlasting the Cardinals (11-13) behind big games from Kenna and fellow senior Lily Landis.

-Action began in the Lady Rams’ favor as they jumped out to a quick 5-0 advantage in the opening set.
+Action began in the Lady Rams’ favor as the team jumped out to a quick 5-0 advantage in the opening set.

 A timeout by Woodland changed its luck as the away squad shifted the momentum and went up 16-11 within the blink of an eye.
 Despite Woodland’s best efforts to cap off a comeback, Scott City scored six unanswered to storm in front 24-23.
-Landis and freshman Skylar Watson stole the spotlight right back, recording back-to-back kills to finish off Set 1, 26-24, in favor of Scott City.
+Landis and freshman Skylar Watson stole the spotlight right back, recording back-to-back kills to finish off the first set 26-24 in favor of Scott City.

 The momentum flipped to the Woodland corner in the ensuing set when the Cardinals stormed out to a 13-6 lead, which forced a Lady Rams timeout.